forgetwhatuwant/gearboxAssembly/README.md

     ```bash
     python scripts/rule_based_agent.py --task=Gearbox-Recovery-Misplacedfourth --enable_cameras
     ```
     The fourth gear is inclined during installation, for task 3.
 Rule-based agent do not perform well in this setting, and thus not provided yet.
-Use --no_action flag to diable actions when checking out the environment.
+Use --no_action flag to disable actions when checking out the environment.
     ```bash
     python scripts/rule_based_agent.py --task=Gearbox-Recovery-Inclinedfourth --enable_cameras --no_action
     ```